 Home » How To » How to Turn on Compact View in Windows 11 File Explorer

-How to Turn on Compact View in Windows 11 File Explorer
+How To Turn ON or OFF Compact View in File Explorer in Windows 11

 To turn on the Compact View in File Explorer, you need to select the Compact View option.
 Here is where to find and select it.